jake-stewart/multicursor.nvim/readme.md

 ### features

-- visual & select modes (char, block, line). insert and replace modes.
+- visual, select, normal, insert, and replace modes
 - undo/redo
-- cursor specific search register and unnamed register (when yanking)
+- cursor specific registers for searching and yanking
 - should work with most plugins and remaps

 ### example config (lazy.nvim)